legumeinfo/pandagma/README.md

 * calc_trees
 * xfr_aligns_trees

-The gene family workflow (pandagma-fam.sh) is similar to the pangene workflow, but operates on proteins rather than CDS, and uses an optional "quotas" file to determine the initial expected gene duplication relationships between species, considering known or suspected whole-genome duplication histories at the evolutionary depth of interest.
+The gene family workflow (pandagma-fam.sh) is similar to the pangene workflow, but operates on proteins rather than CDS, and uses an optional "quotas" file to determine the initial expected gene duplication relationships between species, considering known or suspected whole-genome duplication histories at the evolutionary depth of interest, and can filter using synonymous-distance (Ks) parameters calculated from the data and thresholds provided by the user.
 * Add positional information to the gene IDs
 * Find gene homologies among pairs of annotation sets, using mmseqs2
 * Filter by synteny (DAGChainer)